A few facts about voles you might not know

 Voles can cause a lot of damage in a short amount of time

-Depending on the species voles tend to create massive tunnel systems either underground (not to be confused with mole tunnels, which are an entirely different kind of underground tunnel) or through the grass and can remain active all year long.
-Voles are well suited for the cold and need just as much, if not more food to battle cooler temperatures, and cause damage even in the winter.
+Voles tend to create massive tunnel systems either underground, or through the grass.
+They will remain active all year long.
+Voles are well suited for the cold and need just as much, if not more food to battle cooler temperatures.
+They will cause the most damage in the winter.

 Voles for the most part are herbivores and stick to plans, however there are a few species that do eat insects and other small creatures in a pinch.
 These pests tend to be nocturnal for the most part, but as food sources become limited, they can become active in the day as well.